 HEALING MENTAL WOUNDS

-ECU trains counselors to work with veterans, service members, families
+trains counselors to work with veterans, service members, families

 April 11, 2013

 ECU News Services

 The six-inch scar on Ty Shaw’s left leg is a lasting reminder of a mortar blast he suffered while on patrol in Iraq.